 Again, for more about sleeping rough, see the PS under the article.

-Now I can hear some of you saying "But Jakub, I'll need to charge my gadgets!"
-Well there are solutions for that too.
-We live in an age of brilliant technological achievements: A good, reliable power bank cost less than one night in an average priced hotel in most cities, and will last with you for long.
-A 10-15K MAH one should cover you for a few days and if you are going out for longer, or heading to a sunny location, you can get a small solar panel.
+Now I can hear some saying, "But I'd need to charge my gadgets!"
+Well, there are solutions for that too.
+We live in an age of brilliant technological achievements: A good, reliable power bank costs less than one night in an average priced hotel in most cities and will last with you for long.
+If you are heading to a sunny location, you can get a small solar panel.

-If you are going to eat out, you can ask the restaurant's staff to plug your phone while dining there, they are usually happy to help.
+If you are going to eat out, you can ask the restaurant's staff to plug your phone while dining there; they are usually happy to help.
 Many trains and buses have a plug these days, so make some use of it.
-And if you are in a city, look around, you might find some unattended socket to use.
-I remember once in Kansas City I located one outside of some closed bar.
-Worked well and after 15m my camera was back in use.
+And if you are in a city, look around; you might find some unattended socket to use.
+I remember once in Kansas City, I located one outside of some closed bar.
+It worked well, and after 15m my camera was back in use.

 Right; having solved the issue of recharging yourself and your devices, let’s move to another big budgeting item:

 This depends very much on the location you are visiting.
 You should always check out the local possibilities, as different parts of the world work on different principles — what cost a fortune in one place can be cheap elsewhere.
-For example, trains are the way to go in many countries of the Eastern Europe — whereas in the United Kingdom, train can be twice as expensive than getting a plane.
-In the United States, you pay nearly 3 times less per a gallon of gas than in the UK.
-If you travel longer distances across Europe, there are multiple budget airlines that allow you to cross the continent for dirt cheap (see PS4).
+For example, trains are the way to go in many countries of Eastern Europe — whereas in the United Kingdom, a train can be twice as expensive as getting a plane.
+In the United States, you pay nearly three times less per gallon of gas than in the UK.
+If you travel long distances across Europe, multiple budget airlines allow you to cross the continent for dirt cheap.
+These budget flights can be a challenge, but it can also be the most convenient way to get somewhere.
+I wrote an article about how to enjoy travelling with them here.
 Commonly, buses are the cheapest, but slow and not so comfy.
-So it is all about to do your homework and learn the option that would suit your needs.
+So it is all about doing your homework and learning the option that would suit your needs.
 Either way, try to book in advance for the best deals.

 Another cheap way to get somewhere is to carpool.
-Even if you are travelling alone and don’t have a vehicle, you can always search the Internet and set something up via online groups.
-There is a good chance that you’ll find another person on who is going to have the same direction as you, and will have a spare seat.
-You chip in some gas money, and it is win-win for everyone.
+Even if you are travelling alone and don't have a vehicle, you can always search the Internet and set something up via online groups.
+There is a good chance you'll find another person who will have the same direction as you and have a spare seat.
+You chip in some gas money, and it is a win-win for everyone.
 In Poland, for instance, this is the best price/performance way to reach places.

 Or you can try to hitchhike, which will take out the time you spent looking for someone online, and it is free.
 However, this is another activity that requires some courage, and it can be tricky at places.
 But, after successfully hitchhiking in Europe, the USA, and even China, I can totally recommend it.
 Once again, see the end of the article for more info.

-Also, do yourself a favor, get used to walk.
-It saves you some penny and you will see the places more in depth than when you’ll take any faster means of transportation.
-Oh, and it’s healthy, too.
+Also, do yourself a favor, get used to walking.
+It saves you some penny, and you will see the places more in-depth than when you'll take any faster means of transportation.
+Oh, and it's healthy, too.

 Now, speaking of transportation – if you want to visit the other side of the planet, it can be expensive.
 But the thing is, I know many people who cry everyday about the price Europe>Australia, yet they haven’t explored the country they are living in.
 It is happening way too often.
 Every country has something exciting.
 You might be surprised what's behind your porch — you really don’t have to sit 10 hours on a plane to see beautiful things.